Jamie Demetriou: Career

 Demetriou's student revue show Bristol Revunions received critical acclaim at the Edinburgh Fringe Festival from 2009 to 2011.
 His one-man multi-character show People Day later drew a comparison with Steve Coogan in The Independent.

 Comedic television acting credits include Scrotal Recall, Drunk History, Tracey Ullman's Show, Fleabag, and Channel 4 sitcom Stath Lets Flats in which he stars with his sister Natasia Demetriou.
 Stath Lets Flats was also written by Jamie (with the first three episodes co-written by Look Around You and Friday Night Dinner creator Robert Popper) and also stars Katy Wix and Dustin Demri-Burns.
 In 2019, Demetriou was nominated for two BAFTA Awards for Stath Lets Flats – Best Male Performance in a Comedy Programme and Best Scripted Comedy (as producer).
 In 2020, he won a hat-trick of BAFTAs – Best Writer: Comedy, Male Performance in a Comedy Programme, and Best Scripted Comedy (as producer).

 He has appeared on several podcasts including: Scroobius Pip's Distraction Pieces Podcast; the Brian Gittins; Friends podcast; Off Menu with Ed Gamble and James Acaster; and Richard Herring's RHLSTP, as well as BBC Radio 4 Show Fresh From the Fringe.

 Demetriou also appeared in Paddington 2 as The Professor.

-Demetriou voiced Moriarty in the 2018 computer animated film Sherlock Gnomes, opposite Johnny Depp as the eponymous detective, and appeared in the music video for "Nightmares" by Easy Life.
+Demetriou voiced Moriarty in the 2018 animated film Sherlock Gnomes, opposite Johnny Depp as the eponymous detective, and appeared in the music video for "Nightmares" by Easy Life.

 In 2019, he appeared as celebrity chef Ralphy Moore in an episode of This Time with Alan Partridge, causing Alan to have a major allergic reaction by accidentally serving him oysters.
 He also provided the voice of a phone-in caller in another episode.
-That same year he appeared in sister Natasia's comedy sketch show pilot Ellie & Natasia and played Marcus in the American miniseries Four Weddings and a Funeral, an adaption of the 1994 British film of the same name.
+That same year he appeared in sister Natasia's comedy sketch show pilot Ellie & Natasia and played Marcus in the American miniseries Four Weddings and a Funeral, an adaptation of the 1994 British film of the same name.

 He performed stand-up in character as Andy on Harry Hill's Clubnite in November 2019.

 In 2020, he appeared in The Great alongside Elle Fanning, the comedy TV series Miracle Workers, and played a small role in Eurovision Song Contest: The Story of Fire Saga.

 In 2021 he has appeared in Disney's Cruella and in the biographical film The Electrical Life of Louis Wain.

 In 2022, he was in the main cast of the Chris Miller show The Afterparty on Apple TV+, and voiced the angel Fingers on the Netflix show Dead End: Paranormal Park.

+In 2023 he made the sketch comedy programme A Whole Lifetime with Jamie Demetriou for Netflix.
+In February 2024, it was nominated in the Best TV Show category at the Chortle Awards.
+In March 2024, Demetriou was nominated in the Male performance in a comedy programme category at the 2024 British Academy Television Awards.

+In 2023, Demetriou appeared in Barbie as the CFO of Mattel.